The FDA actually FINALLY made a final call regarding trans fat in Sept 2017: FDA update from 9/29/17

 No. Trans fat is trans fat.
 If you see the word hydrogenated, stay away from it!

-Places Trans Fats sneak into my House (Eek!)
+Places Trans Fats Could Sneak Into Your House (Eek!)

 - Tortillas (definitely the hardest one – it’s really difficult to find tortillas, even expensive ones that I don’t want to buy anyway, that don’t have trans fat.
 One corn tortilla I found with no hydrogenated oil had parabens in them, a dangerous compound most often found in personal products like shampoo.
 Yuck.)

 - Refried Beans